 Map Network Drive ×

-Window: and assi access t Specify I that you Drive: Folder: s can help you connect to a shared network folder gn a drive letter to the connection so that you can he folder using My Computer. the drive letter for the connection and the folder want to connect to: Z: Z: Example: \\server\share Connect using a different user name .
-Sign up for online storage or connect to a network rever
+and assid access th Specify t s can help you connect to a shared network folder gn a drive letter to the connection so that you can he folder using My Computer. the drive letter for the connection and the folder want to connect to: Z: V Example: \\server\share Reconnect at logon Connect using a different user name .
+Sign up for online storage or connect to a network server.

 < Back Finish Cancel